-Before a bone marrow transplant can be approved as a treatment option, you will have a pre-transplant evaluation.
-This evaluation includes a complete physical, consultations with members of the Bone Marrow Transplant Team, and a comprehensive series of tests.
-A pre-transplant evaluation provides complete information about your overall health and helps determine if you are eligible for a bone marrow transplant.
+Before a blood or marrow transplant can be approved as a treatment option, you will have a pre-transplant evaluation.
+This evaluation includes a complete physical, consultations with members of the Transplant Team, and a comprehensive series of tests.
+A pre-transplant evaluation provides complete information about your overall health and helps determine if you are eligible for a blood or marrow transplant.

-After your transplant doctor has determined you are a good candidate for a bone marrow transplant, a date for the transplant will be determined and the process of insurance clearance will begin.
-Please understand that insurance reimbursement for bone marrow transplantation is not automatic.
+After your transplant doctor has determined you are a good candidate for a transplant, a date for the transplant will be determined and the process of insurance clearance will begin.
+Please understand that insurance reimbursement for transplantation is not automatic.

 Can't find the health information you’re looking for?